SigmaBale/linked-lists-rust/README.md

 # Linked Lists in Rust

-Various examples of linked lists that you learn to build from [Learning Rust With Entirely Too Many Linked Lists](https://rust-unofficial.github.io/too-many-lists/index.html).
+Various examples of linked lists that you learn to build from [Learning Rust With Entirely Too Many Linked Lists](https://rust-unofficial.github.io/too-many-lists/index.html) (~290 pages).

 ## Bad Stack